-Due to the privatised nature of cake businesses, I haven’t published the recipes of any of my raw cheesecakes.
+Due to the privatized nature of cake businesses, I haven't published the recipes of any of my raw cheesecakes.
 However, this clashes with my love for food blogging and sharing recipes with others.

 I love allowing others to enjoy the same foods that I enjoy in my own kitchen.
 I love seeing other people get excited about being able to recreate my treats.

 However, I'm breaking the rules this time.
 I made a cheesecake as a much-needed treat for myself and I am going to share the recipe with you!

 It's quickly cooling down in Australia, so it only made sense for me to make a cake inspired by Autumn/Winter.
 If you love pumpkin soup and creamy chai drinks, you will love this cake!

 After all, no one wants a cranky person making their cakes!

 I paired the chai flavor with pumpkin to give it some extra robustness and depth.
 Plus, it makes complete sense to pair a wintery drink with a wintery vegetable.
 The base is crunchy and gluten free.
 The cake has 2 creamy layers of spiced pumpkin cheesecake and chai cheesecake.

 The decorations look like a pixie's playground (just how I like it).
 However, they are all mysteriously carefully spiced to complement the chai flavor of the cheesecake.